 Prune out crutch words

 “Was.”
 “Just.”
 “Suddenly.”
 “That.”
 The excessive description.
+The repetition.
 The characters with no motivation.
 The coincidences.
 The wordiness.
 The repetition.
 (Oh, I said that.)

 Prune out lazy words